sgunonu/DataSafe/LabGuide100000.md

 ![](./images/2.1.6.png " ")<br/>
 ![](./images/2.1.7.png " ")<br/>
 ![](./images/2.1.8.png " ")<br/>
 11. View the values for security controls, user security, and security configurations.
-These totals show you the number of findings for each high-level category.
+These totals show you the number of findings for each high-level category.<br/>
 12. Browse the report by scrolling down and expanding and collapsing categories.
-Each category lists related findings about your database and how you can make changes to improve its security.
+Each category lists related findings about your database and how you can make changes to improve its security.<br/>
 13. View the **Summary** table.
 This table compares the number of findings for each category and counts the number of findings per risk level.
-It helps you to identify the areas that need attention on your database.
+It helps you to identify the areas that need attention on your database.<br/>
 <!-- Image 6-->
 ![](./images/2.1.9.png " ")<br/>